 It is important to note that this information may change often so you should try and stay updated by checking for new information and listening to news briefings.

-For more information and frequently asked questions please visit:
+For more information regarding the vaccine and IBD including frequently asked questions please visit:

 We recommend that all IBD patients receive the annual flu vaccine.
 Many pharmacies are doing on-line booking this year.
 Please contact us if you are having trouble getting the vaccine.

 The flu vaccine is a non-live vaccine.
 It is safe to get if you are on biologic therapy.
 The best time to get your flu shot would be at the “half-way” point between your treatments.
 For example if you take Humira every 2 weeks, the best time to get the flu shot would be a week after your dose and a week before the next one.
 If you get an infusion every 8 weeks for example, the best time to get the flu shot would be at the 4 week point.